What is Mental Wellbeing?

 Most of us need around eight hours of good-quality sleep a night to function properly – but some need more and some less.
 What matters is that you find out how much sleep you need and then try to achieve it.
 Good-quality sleep is more important than the amount of sleep that you get and it helps to keep you feeling healthy.
 The 'One You' campaign has some great information in relation to this in terms of the effects on your body, mood and even weight.
 Its important to note why you need sleep and to know how to sleep well in relation to creating a relaxing environment, controlling your worries and evaluating your lifestyle.
 Click on the image to the left to go to the 'One You' sleep advice page.

-Debbie Moores, Allied Health Professions Lead and Dr Shirley Timson, Consultant Counselling Psychologist, have developed a helpful 'sleep hygiene' document for staff within the Trust.
+Debbie Moores, former Allied Health Professions Lead and Dr Shirley Timson, Consultant Counselling Psychologist, have developed a helpful 'sleep hygiene' document for staff within the Trust.
 Download your copy here.

 As also explained throughout our Health and Wellbeing site, the Trust is fully supportive of the 'One You' Campaign.
 The site offers endless amounts of information around sleep the importance of it in relation to stress.
 Your mood and how well you sleep affect each other.
 Feeling stressed can mean you don't sleep well enough, and if you don't sleep well enough this may make you feel more stressed.